About Me

 I help socially-focused organizations and community leaders build capacity for meaningful change.
 With nearly two decades of experience, I bring together cutting-edge research and human-centered design to help clients create crucial solutions through collaborative and creative processes.
 I specialize in program development, strategic evaluation, and co-designing impactful learning and leadership curricula for organizations across the public, corporate, and non-profit sectors.

-I partner with non-profits, community leaders, and local governments by bringing cutting edge research and national best practices to bear to address local challenges through program and community development, evaluation that are based on asset-based development principles and community-led evaluation techniques.
+I partner with non-profits, community leaders, and local governments by providing program and community development evaluation and assessment services that are based on asset-based development principles and community-led evaluation techniques.

 I co-design and facilitate multi-stage capacity building programs and instructional curricula and have delivered over 200 workshops for partners ranging from the City of Columbus Department of Health to The US Department of Transportation.
 I currently co-design and facilitate the Near East Side Neighborhood Leadership Academy since 2020.